Frequently Asked Questions

 How do I renew an item?

-Why won’t it let me renew these items online?
+Why won’t it let me renew some items online?

-How do I sign up for e-mail notification of reserves and overdues?
+How do I sign up for e-mail or text notification of reserves and overdues?

 What museum passes do you have?
 How do I reserve one?